altenwald/ream/docs/protocol.md

 - **stream name**.
 The name for the streams should be an alphanumeric name of size between 3 and 20.
 No symbols or spaces are allowed.

 - **event id**.
 The identifier used for the events.
 It's used for each stream.
 When we push an event it's marked with a sequential number.
-These numbers cannot be duplicated and the server is in charge to assigned them to the event when it's created.
+These numbers cannot be duplicated and the server is in charge of assigning them to the event when it's created.
 The lowest number will be always 1.

 - **event**.
 The content of the event must be a valid JSON, an object that we could filter based on any of the root keys provided.